 Entries will only be accepted on full payment (cleared funds) of the Entry Fee.
 Entry will normally be on a first-come-first-served basis except that priority may be given to teams who have previously competed and those who pledge higher amounts of sponsorship.
 Entry is at the sole discretion of the Secretary to the Event, who may reject an entry without giving any reasons.

-The choice of crew is entirely at the discretion of the team except that the minimum age of any crew member is 9.
+The choice of crew is entirely at the discretion of the team except that the minimum age of any crew member is 9 years old.
 For a car team, any person licensed and insured to drive on the roads of Zambia is eligible to act as the driver.

 Each team must designate one team member as the navigator who will receive the competitor's map and Route Card.